Exact Sciences blood-based cancer screening to be simulated in hospital setting

 The Cambridge, Massachusetts, health care company was acquired by Madison biomedical giant Exact Sciences for $2 billion earlier this year.
 That’s partly because Thrive’s licensed cancer screening blood test, based on Johns Hopkins research, demonstrated in a study it could pick up 10 types of cancer in 26 women.

 But Exact Sciences wanted to make the test even more powerful.
-The Madison company sought to combine its cancer-detection method — using a process called “methylation” that Harding said attaches molecules to genes to deactivate them — with Thrive’s.
-Thrive’s approach targets abnormal mutations in cells.
+The Madison company sought to combine its method for evaluating DNA "methylation" — a process that looks for changes to human DNA strand patterns — with Thrive’s.
+Thrive’s approach targets abnormal mutations and proteins.

 Now, as part of a larger research effort to determine the safety and efficacy of the new “liquid biopsy” test, Harding said Exact Sciences has joined forces with Pennsylvania-based hospital Jefferson Health to simulate the screening in a real-world setting.